- Beauty Services

 Zipping Your Wedding Dress

-It sounds simple enough but you'll be surprised just how many brides and bridesmaids have neglected to take the appropriate amount of care when zipping up their wedding dress.
-Most wedding dresses are made of delicate fabrics and snags can cause serious damage to the gown so be careful!
+It sounds simple enough, but you'd be surprised by just how many brides and bridesmaids have neglected to take the appropriate amount of care when zipping up their wedding dress.
+Most wedding dresses are made of delicate fabrics and snags can cause serious damage to the gown, so be careful!

 Now that you know what to look for in a wedding dress, the only question that should remain is how to go about getting it.
 Start by logging on to Bride Online for a great list of reputable bridal wear designers and retailers who'll be happy to help you through this A-Z of wedding dress needs.